offsoc/onionplan/slides/2022.Q4/discovery.md

 1. **Address translation**: some implemented (_Onion-Location_, _Alt-Svc_), others
    are still research (_Sauteed-Onions_).
 2. **Onion Names**: many proposals, difficult to evaluate, difficult to decide.
-3. **HTTPS certificates**: needs work and currently the Let's Encrypt team may not be available for this.
+3. **HTTPS certificates**: needs a lot of work and don't bring service discovery by itself.

 So... what can we do???